Diabetes mellitus: Managing blood sugar and improving metabolic health

 Diabetes mellitus type 2 is not an autoimmune condition but a metabolic condition that often arises as a result of dietary and lifestyle factors.

 Our functional medicine practitioner and diabetes specialist, Mark Payne, consults from our Melbourne Functional Medicine clinic in South Melbourne.
-Mark uses a cutting edge approach that combines the latest functional medicine tools and insights with results-focused health coaching in our revolutionary six-month healthcare program.
+Mark uses a cutting-edge approach that combines the latest functional medicine tools and insights with results-focused health coaching in our healthcare program.

 We offer telehealth throughout Australia, so you can access our world-class diabetes healthcare wherever you are.